nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### **4.2 Contacts**

+Contacts are kept separate from Groupmates.
+Their information is not kept in sync.

 Each Contact may have a `NAME`, `PHONE_NUMBER`, `EMAIL`, `ADDRESS` & multiple `TAGS`.

 #### Adding a contact: `addC`